code-sample-git/SharedWorkSpace/README.md

 # SharedWorkSpace Frontend

 This project is the frontend for the SharedWorkSpace application.
-It's built with [insert technology stack here, e.g., React, Vue, Angular, etc.].

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them:

-- Node.js
-- NPM or Yarn

 ### Installing

-A step by step series of examples that tell you how to get a development environment running:
+No installation required.

 1. Clone the repository: `git clone https://github.com/username/SharedWorkSpace.git`
-2. Navigate into the directory: `cd SharedWorkSpace`
-3. Install dependencies: `npm install` or `yarn install`
-4. Start the development server: `npm start` or `yarn start`
+2. Update the value of backendEndpoint in the callBackendApi function to your local backend for the development.

 ## Built With